Tonghak Peasant Revolution: Samrye Council

+Battle of Ugeumchi

-Although the army had started with 200,000 rebels, when they camped at Non Stream, 12 kilometers south of Gongju, the army was 220,000; peasants had joined them as they marched.
+Although the army had started with 40,000 rebels, when they camped at Non Stream, 12 kilometers south of Gongju, the army was 10,000; peasants joined them as they marched.
 There were also 50 Chinese soldiers, who had fled from the Sino-Japanese War.
 Inside the Fortress of Gongju were perhaps 3,000 governmental forces led by Gu Sangjo, Seong Hayeong, Jang Yongjin, and Yi Gidong, and some 400 Japanese soldiers led by Colonel Moriya.

 The Donghak army's strategy was to surround Gongju from Buyeo and Nonsan.
-On October 23, a rebel battalion took Yiyin and Hyopyo, four kilometers south of Gongju.
+On 23 October, a rebel battalion took Yiyin and Hyopyo, four kilometers south of Gongju.

-On October 24 and 25, the Battle of Ung Pass, or Ungchi, occurred between rebels and a coalition army of Japanese soldiers, governmental forces, and anti-rebel guerrillas.
-Ungchi was a pass that led straight to Gongju, and a crucial location for the rebels.
+On 24 and 25 October, the Battle of Ung Pass, or Ungchi, occurred between rebels and a coalition army of Japanese soldiers, governmental forces, and anti-rebel guerrillas.
+Ungchi was a pass that led straight to Gongju, a crucial location for the rebels.
 However, the rebels were not able to take Ungchi.
-Most were armed with only bows and arrows, spears, swords and seventeenth-century style muskets, which could not defeat the superior firepower of the coalition.
-The Northern Jeob experienced severe casualties in Ungchi, because they lacked proper training in war.
+Most were armed with only bows and arrows, spears, swords, and seventeenth-century-style muskets, which could not defeat the coalition's superior firepower.
+The Northern Jeob experienced severe casualties in Ungchi because they lacked proper training in war.

 The rebels retreated south to Nonsan.
-Jeon and Son decided that they would capture Gongju through a different pass; Ugeum Pass, or Ugeumchi.
+Jeon and Son decided to capture Gongju through a different pass: Ugeum Pass, or Ugeumchi.

-On November 8, two battalions lured governmental forces, so that the major rebel forces would not meet a large governmental army in Ugeumchi.
+On 8 November, two battalions lured governmental forces so that the major rebel forces would not meet a large governmental army in Ugeumchi.
 At 3:00 in the afternoon, the rebels concentrated the governmental forces in Yiyin and Hyopyo, where 10,000 rebels were.
 The other 200,000 rebels were crossing Ugeumchi.
 However, they encountered a Japanese battalion of 280 soldiers.
 The Japanese gathered the Korean forces into Ugeumchi.
-After night passed, the two armies clashed in Ugeumchi in the dawn of November 9.
+After a night passed, the two armies clashed in Ugeumchi at the dawn of 9 November.